Green Buildings Construction Materials Trading License in Dubai

 Setup Costs and Steps

 Setting up under Dubai South Business Hub Free Zone is designed to be straightforward.
-Typical costs include the trading licence fee, registration fee, and visa allocation costs.
-While exact figures vary based on package selection and the number of visas required, entry-level packages for a trading licence at Dubai South are generally accessible for small to medium-sized enterprises.
+Typical costs include the trading license fee, registration fee, and visa allocation costs.
+While exact figures vary based on package selection and the number of visas required, entry-level packages for a trading license at Dubai South are generally accessible for small to medium-sized enterprises.

 Step-by-Step Setup Process

-Step 1: Select the activity code 4752.83 and confirm the licence category with the free zone authority
+Step 1: Select the activity code 4752.83 and confirm the license category with the free zone authority

 Step 2: Submit the application with required documents, including passport copies, business plan, and shareholder details